saberland/saber/website/pages/tutorial/tutorial.md

 I'm a cool guy from the Mars, nice to meet you folks.
 ```

-The front matter in Markdown page and the `export const data` part in `.js` and `.vue` pages are used by the page component to communicate with its layout component and the layout system.
+The front matter in Markdown page and the `export const page` part in `.js` and `.vue` pages are used by the page component to communicate with its layout component and the layout system.

 Nice, now you achieved the same thing without repeating yourself!